sensibleswap/interface-doc/swap_interface_en.md

 > * symbol: swap symbol.
 > * requestIndex: returned in ```/reqswapargs```.
 > * token1AddAmount: The token1 amount you want to add to pool.
+> * amountCheck2RawTx: the unlockFromContract tx used in token2 transfering.
 > * token2RawTx: The raw transaction for transfering token2 to tokenAddress.
 > * token2OutputIndex: the outputIndex of transation for token2 transfering.
 > * bsvRawTx: The raw transaction for transfering bsv to bsvAddress.
 > * bsvOutputIndex: The outputIndex of transaction for bsv transfering.
-> * amountCheckRawTx: the unlockFromContract tx used in token transfering.
+> * amountCheck1RawTx: the unlockFromContract tx used in token1 transfering.
+It is needed when token1 is not bsv.
+> * token1RawTx: The raw transaction for transfering token1 to tokenAddress.
+It is needed when token1 is not bsv.
+> * token1OutputIndex: the outputIndex of transation for token1 transfering.
+It is needed when token1 is not bsv.

 **Note: If the token1 is bsv, you need transfer sum of token1AddAmount and txFee.
 And the minimum token1AddAmount is 1000 satoshis.**